 Yes.
 We realize the circumstances surrounding COVID-19 change daily.
 If you would like your child to move from on-campus instruction to eLearning before the quarter ends, please contact your assistant principal.
 They will work with your family through the transition process.

-- Although school will begin on August 19, we are delaying Mass for students until several weeks later.
-We have set a tentative student Mass start date of Wednesday, September 9 but may delay sending students even later.
-When students do begin attending Mass, they will be seated with two empty seats between them on either side.
+- When students begin attending Mass on September 16, they will be seated with two empty seats between them on either side.
 Empty rows will also be left between seated rows.
 Everyone will be required to wear masks in the sanctuary.

-- We will inform families of a firm student Mass start date.
-If you are not comfortable with your child attending Mass in person, they will have the option to view a live stream of the Mass.
+- If you are not comfortable with your child attending Mass in person, they will have the option to view a live stream of the Mass.
+Please contact your child's teacher and assistant principal for more information.

 Everyone in the building, including our CLC students, will be required to wear a mask.
 According to the CDC, masks should not be worn by children under the age of 2 or anyone who has trouble breathing, is unconscious, incapacitated, or otherwise unable to remove the mask without assistance - CDC reference